tringuyen128/Work-Day-Scheduler/README.md

 ### Description
-Create a simple calendar application that allows a user to save events for each hour of the workday.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This project is a simple calendar application that allows a user able to save multiple plans for each hour of the workday.
+This app can run on the browser with dynamic functions of HTML, CSS, and Jquery.
 <br>
 ### Requirements
 #### User Story